 The Zassenhaus Santiago Coffee Mill appeals to a certain aesthetic with its retro design.
 This grinder is shaped more like a box rather than a cylinder and has a small drawer in the front that opens to retrieve the coffee grounds.
 The crank and hopper are located at the top of the grinder, and the lid at the top slides open for adding coffee beans.

-This grinder is made of beechwood and is available in a black stain or a natural finish.
-It’s not as portable as other hand grinders due to its unique shape and larger size (4.7 x 4.9 x 7.8 inches).
+This grinder is made of European beechwood and is available in a black stain or a natural finish.
+It’s not as portable as other hand grinders due to its unique shape and larger size.
 The bean container has a max capacity of 30 grams.

 What’s great about this grinder is that it has the ability to produce a very fine grind for making Turkish coffee or espresso.
-Reviewers agree that it produces an even grind and works wonderfully for making fine grounds, likely due to its conical burr made of high-grade steel.
+Reviewers agree that it produces an even grind, likely due to its conical burr made of high-grade steel.
 It must be hand-washed only.

 Best for Travel: Porlex Mini Stainless Steel Coffee Grinder